drkinkykinkles/Bloggy-Blog/README.md

 # Getting Started
-You will need NodeJs and npm installed.
+You will need NodeJs, npm, and Windows Terminal installed.
 Clone the repo and then run the "Runny Runner" shortcut.